 President / Co-founder / Design Director

 As well as Design Director for Yellow Turtle Design LLC, Rock Rebar Inc. and all registered RAW® Companies, creating 3-D models and shop drawings for all of RAW's® concrete reinforcement products, eventually creating the presentations to go along with the design.

 Elina was born in Riga, Latvia where she was a teacher and interpreter for the deaf, she also taught English to deaf children.
 She’s fluent in Latvian, Latvian sign language, English and Russian, and moved here to the United States in 1994.
 In her free time, she loves to garden and even uses her basalt products for support (plants love basalt).
 Elina also is a certified diver and loves to swim with the fish every chance she gets.

 Elina who is a mother of two, spent over 10 years painting murals for children’s rooms, the flexible schedule was ideal and allowed her to spend quality time with her children.
 But as the kids grew, her career grew with them and she moved to a different type of design.

 Elina now specializes in computer aided design work.
 Elina joined RAW® in 2008 and loves how far the company has come.
 More recently Elina’s been working on the graphics and CAD drawings of Basalt World Corps Lean Green FRP Rebar Machine®.

 Elina attended the Art Institute in 2006, and in 2010 received a Bachelor of Science degree in Yacht and Marine Design.
 She’s also received her SolidWorks Associates certification and has over 10 years of CAD design experience under her belt.
-Elina has chosen to also further her education and is currently pursuing a degree in Business Management.
+Elina received Associates degree in Business Administration from Broward College and she is currently finishing her Bachelor’s degree in Business management in sales and marketing.